Parambrata31/OIBSIP/README.md

 # HTML: Markup language for creating the structure of web pages.
 # CSS: Styling language for designing the layout and appearance of web pages.
 # JavaScript: Programming language for adding interactivity and dynamic behavior to web pages.
-# VS Code: Code editor for debugging, task running and version control
+# VS Code: Code editor for debugging, task running and version control.